ccri/cloud-local/README.md

 ## GoeServer

 If you have the environment variable GEOSERVER_HOME set you can use this parameter to start GeoServer at the same time but running in a child thread.

     bin/cloud-local.sh start -gs

-You can then use ctrl+c to stop GeoServer, when it finishes shutting down, cloud-local will envoke it's own stop command to shutdown the rest of the cloud.
+Similarly, you can instruct cloud-local to shutdown GeoServer with the cloud using:

+    bin/cloud-local.sh stop -gs

+Additionally, if you need to restart GeoServer you may use the command `regeoserver`:

+    bin/cloud-local.sh regeoserver

+The GeoServer PID is stored in `$CLOUD_HOME/data/geoserver/pid/geoserver.pid` and GeoServer's stdout is redirected to `$CLOUD_HOME/data/geoserver/log/std.out`.

 ## Maintenance